 LaBeouf’s Francis Ouimet winds up competing against golf legends at the 1913 U.S. Open and it turns into a wonderful, feel-good drama.
 Child actor Josh Flitter plays Ouimet’s caddy and offers some great zingers and comic relief to cut the dramatic tension of the hotly competitive golf sequences.

 By the modest Rotten Tomatoes score of 63 percent from critics, it’d be easy to scroll past this on the Disney+ queue.
 With all the kid-friendly titles on the new service, though, The Greatest Game Ever Played is an uplifting tale that’s a bit more mature.

 9. 10 Things I Hate About You

-This movie is a rom-com, perfect for a date night, and there’s nothing quite as adult as a date night.
+This rom-com is perfect for a date night and there’s nothing quite as adult as a date night.